SICK is an independent, thoughtful magazine by chronically ill & disabled people, founded & edited by Olivia Spring and designed by Kaiya Waerea.

 Issue 2 is now available to order here.
-PLEASE NOTE we are not accepting submissions at this time, but will open our submission window again for issue 3.
+PLEASE NOTE we are only accepting visual art submissions for our 2021 wall calendar at this time, but will open our regular submission window again for issue 3 at a later date.
 Please see below for more information and frequently asked questions.

 You can buy SICK online and at 24 shops across seven countries.
 Please note that some locations are currently closed or online-only due to COVID-19.

 - Tate Modern, Housmans, magCulture, Stack, TenderBooks, Burley Fisher Books, BOOKS Peckham, Atika, The Second Shelf (London)

 - Arnolfini, BAM Store + Space, The DIY Supermarket (Bristol)

 - Shelflife (Cardiff)

 SICK is also available to read at Wellcome Collection Reading Room in London and Norwich Millennium Zine Library.

 Do you pay contributors?